 - Sustaining the Work or Initiative (Community Tool Box)- A toolkit that supports planning for using different tactics to sustain your organization or community initiative.

-- Program Sustainability Assessment Tool (Centers for Public Health Systems Science)- A tool from the Centers for Public Health Systems Science that helps agencies rate the sustainability capacity of their programs
+- Program Sustainability Assessment Tool (Centers for Public Health Systems Science)- A tool from the Centers for Public Health Systems Science that helps agencies rate the sustainability capacity of their program

 - Leaving a Legacy: Translating SPRC’s Sustainability Recommendations into Action (Suicide Prevention Resource Center)- A guidance document with recommendations and worksheets to support planning for continuation of suicide prevention efforts.